tenshikn/orb/README.md

           to a particular topic without need to query orb.db
     - apology.html
         - This HTML file is displayed by the apology function in helpers.py

 - Inside static/ exists the necessary static files needed to style the template files
     - focus.js
       - This JavaScript function's sole purpose in life is to focus on an image that is hovered
     - validate.js
-      - This JavaScript function's purpose in life is to prevent form submissions if the necessary fields are empty
+      - This JavaScript function's purpose in life is to prevent form submissions if the required form fields are empty

 #### The Future
 Below is a possible list of features that will be added to ORB down the line
 - Visually stunning links between two or more vault members if knowledge summaries are similar
 - Dark Mode
 - PWA

+And you can also help out in any other way you can!